JoriAlshoshan/secure-photo-gallery/README.md

 5. **Retrieval & Decryption** -  Only authorized users can decrypt images using the password sent to their email.

-6. **Decryption Password via Email** - Each image receives a unique password sent privately via Mailtrap.
+6. **Decryption Password via Email** - Each image receives a unique password sent privately via email.

 7. **Cloud Deployment (Azure)** – The project is successfully deployed and hosted on Microsoft Azure for online access and testing.
 ---